 Our Advanced Academic Resource Teacher

-Our Halley ES Advanced Academic Resource Teacher (AART), Ms. Weis, collaborates with the school staff to determine the appropriate level of advanced academic services.
+Our Halley ES Advanced Academic Resource Teacher (AART), Ms. Wheeler, collaborates with the school staff to determine the appropriate level of advanced academic services.
 Ongoing observation and assessment ensure that student needs are being met.

 Advanced Academic Programs (AAP) are divided into four levels, and Halley ES offers students all of the levels, including a Local Level IV program as an option in grades 3-6.
 Here is a description of each of the four levels of service:

 The first level is provided to all students in kindergarten through grade six and consists of model lessons that are designed to teach critical and creative thinking skills.
 The lessons are modeled in all classrooms by the Advanced Academic Resource Teacher (AART) and the thinking strategies are then used throughout the year by classroom and other teachers who work with students.
 Student responses to these lessons are used as part of the identification process for Levels II-IV.
 Parents may also practice these strategies during family conversations and activities.

 Differentiated Lessons in Areas of Academic Strength, Grades K-6

 Students identified by a local school screening committee are offered differentiated lessons (Level II) in areas of specific academic strength.
 The AART collaborates with classroom teachers to provide additional challenges through lessons and resources within the general education program.
 Screening for this level of service is ongoing throughout the school year.

 Part-Time Advanced Academic Programs, Grades 3-6